Routing traffic through a central network virtual appliance

 • You can use FastConnect or Site-to-Site VPN to connect your on-premises network with multiple VCNs in the same region or in another region, in a hub-and-spoke topology.

-• When the dynamic routing gateway (DRG) acts as the hub, all VCNs can be in different regions or tenancies.
+• When the Dynamic Routing Gateway (DRG) acts as the hub, all VCNs can be in different regions or tenancies.
 For accurate routing, the CIDR blocks of the various subnets accessible to the on-premises network and other connected VCNs must not overlap.

 • A dynamic routing gateway can act as the hub to communicate between VCNs or with the on-premises network.
 This DRG has attachments for peering connections to VCNs (referred to as spoke VCNs in this topic).